BiligeYang/truss-analysis/README.md

 # truss-analysis
-This will be a web app to do truss analysis
+This is a web app to do force, stress, and strain analysis on 2D truss structures.
+It uses the Direct Stiffness Method.